 The Loddon School recognises the rights of the individual child to live the lifestyle of his/her choosing, subject to an appropriate health and safety risk assessment of the individual.

-Children may attend religious services either within or outside the home as they are able to participate.
+Children may attend religious services either within or outside the home as far as they are able to participate.
+Family preference is obviously considered important in the support of a child's access to their religion.